Modelling of functional profiles and explainable shape shifts detection: An approach combining the notion of the

-The amplitude-phase deformation model (\cite{panaretos2016amplitude}) discussed earlier offers a quite general deformation framework.
-Consider that each curve $f_j$ in the train set $\mathcal{F}$ can be sufficiently modeled as a deformation of the mean curve $f_{IC}$ (not known yet) as shown in \eqref{p-smod} with deformation parameters $\theta_j = (\gamma_j, \xi_j)$ and substituting $g$ with $f_{IC}$.
-It is clear that amplitude and phase distortions of the curve $f_j$ comparing to the reference (Fr\'echet mean) curve $f_{IC}$ are captured by the deformators $\Lambda_j = \Lambda(\cdot; \gamma_j)$ and $\Pi_j = \Pi(\cdot; \xi_j)$ and quantified by their respective parameters $\gamma_j$ and $\xi_j$.
-However, the deformation parameters cannot be chosen unless the Fr\'echet mean is defined.
-Under the current modeling approach, a semi-parametric expression of the mean can be obtained through averaging.
-In particular, reversing the modeling of each curve as a model of the Fr\'echet mean with respect to each curve $f_j$ we obtain the expression
+Assume that there is a training set of profiles $\mathcal{F} := \{ f_1, f_2, ..., f_n\}$, and that each profile $f_j$ can be sufficiently modeled as a deformation of the (unknown yet) mean profile $f_{0}$, as represented in \eqref{model-sim}, with deformation parameters $\theta_j = (\alpha_j, \beta_, \kappa_j, \zeta_j)'$.
+Amplitude distortions of $f_j$ comparing to the reference (Fr\'echet mean) profile $f_{0}$ are captured by the deformation function $A(t; \gamma_j) = \beta_j + \alpha_j f_0(t)$ with $\gamma_j := (\beta_j, \alpha_j)'$ denoting the amplitude deformation parameters, while phase distortions are captured by the function $\Phi(t; \xi_j) = \zeta_j + \kappa_j t$ with $\xi_j = (\zeta_j, \kappa_j)'$ denoting the relevant phase deformation parameters.
+These parameterized effects cannot be specified unless the Fr\'echet mean is estimated.
+Following the current modeling approach, a semi-parametric expression of the mean is obtained through averaging.
+Using the model \eqref{model-sim}, one obtains a motivation for the definition of Fr\'echet mean using the functional data $f_j$.
+In particular, one may express

-where $\eta_j := \Lambda_j^{-1} \circ \epsilon_j \circ \Pi_j$ denotes the distorted error term related to the estimation error relying on the observation from only the curve $f_j$.
-The mean curve $f_{IC}$ must be chosen in such a manner that satisfies the barycenter property, i.e. being simultaneously so close and so far from all the elements in the set $\mathcal{F}$.
-Therefore, a standard requirement that has to be met is that the average of the residuals $\eta_j$ among all curves, for each time instant $t\in I$, must be zero, i.e. $\frac{1}{n}\sum_{j=1}^{n}\eta_j(t)=0$ for all $t\in I$.
-As a result by properly averaging every possible model of $f_{IC}$ as a deformation of each $f_j \in \mathcal{F}$ we obtain the following semi-parametric expression of $f_{IC}$
+where $\eta_j(\cdot)$ denotes the distorted error process related to the estimation error relying on the observation from $f_j$.
+The mean profile $f_{0}$ must be chosen in such a manner that satisfies the barycenter property, i.e. being simultaneously so close and so far from all the profiles contained in the set $\mathcal{F}$.
+A standard requirement that has to be met is that the average of the residuals $\eta_j$ among all elements, for each time instant $t\in I$, must be zero, i.e. $\frac{1}{n}\sum_{j=1}^{n}\eta_j(t)=0$.
+As a result, by properly averaging every possible model of $f_{0}$ as a deformation of each $f_j \in \mathcal{F}$, the following semi-parametric expression is obtained